LiorKogan/V1/README.md

 -	An _action_ is an action _of_ an entity or an action _on_ an entity, and no other [known or relevant] entities are concerned  (e.g., _sleeps_ action for a _Dragon_ entity).

 - Each Entity, each relationship, and each action has a set of _features_ (_characteristics_).
-Each feature has a name (string) (e.g., _name_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action), and a value, for example, _weight_= 450.
+Each feature has a name (e.g., _name_ for a _Person_ entity, _timeframe_ for an _owns_ association, _timeframe_ for a _sleeps_ action) and a value, for example, _weight_= 450.
 For each entity, relationship, and action, the feature names are pairwise distinct.

+- Each entity, each relationship, and each action has a single _type_.
+Entities of the same type are semantically homogeneous.
+The same is true also for relationships and for actions.
+Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
+Many times types are assigned in accordance with the following guidelines:
+  - Repetition of existence: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
+  - Repetition of features: entities of the same type have features of the same types.
+The same is true also for relationships and for actions.
+  - Repetitions of actions: entities of the same type 'have' actions of the same types.
+  - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
+  - Type consistency: an entity's type, a relationship's type, and an action's type do not change over time.

+  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines their features.
+Such definitions may be specified in a property graph schema (see next section).

 The property graph data model defines the following **structure**:

   - The data is organized in a single property graph.
   - The graph's vertices represent entities.
-A vertex's label denotes the _entity's type_ (e.g., _Person_, _Guild_, or _Dragon_).
+A vertex's label is a string that denotes the _entity's type_ (e.g., _Person_, _Guild_, or _Dragon_).
   - The graph's edges represent binary relationships.
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
-An edge's label denotes the _relationship's type_ (e.g., _owns_ or _member of_).
+An edge's label is a string that denotes the _relationship's type_ (e.g., _owns_ or _member of_).
   - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
-A unary edge's label denotes the _action's type_ (e.g., _sleeps_).
+A unary edge's label is a string that denotes the _action's type_ (e.g., _sleeps_).
-  - Properties and sub-properties represent features and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
-Each feature value is represented using one of the supported _property data types_.
+  - Properties and sub-properties represent features and sub-features of entities (e.g., _name_ property and _first name_ sub-property for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
+Each property name is a string that denotes the feature's name, and each property value represents the feature's value.
+  - Each feature value is represented using one of the supported _property data types_.
 There is, however, no standard definition of which data types the model should support.
 In this paper, we will use the following:

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values of the same basic data type, multivalues of the same type, or composite values.